 I was talking to a friend last night about the impending “Irish” celebrations around town and we got to talking (as I do about when I drink whiskey) about exploring the Irish American culture separately from Irish culture.

 They are, after all, two different groups.

 We share a history up to a point, but some got to stay and we had to leave.
 At that point, our cultures diverged.
 We didn’t come all at once or for the same reasons.
 Some were exiled from the country by the English colonizers in the mid-late 1700’s while others were fleeing starvation and poverty during An Gorta Mór.

-It sometimes seems that the descendants of the first wave of Irish nationalists who were forced from Ireland before An Gorta Mór are particularly well indoctrinated as to their heritage.
+To me it seems the descendants of the first wave of Irish nationalists who were forced from Ireland before An Gorta Mór are particularly well indoctrinated as to their heritage.
 There are history books that cover the Irish American experience before 1845 that speak to this.
 I have ancestors from both eras and I tend to agree.

 It only makes sense that those Irish who were forcibly removed from a land they held dear would fiercely and stubbornly cling to traditions that quite understandably seem to have waned in Ireland, as nationalism took an ugly turn in the form of car bombs and terrorism.

-I think after discussing it with friends and reading a few good books on the subject I’ve decided that Irish Americans do tend towards being “more Irish than the Irish themselves” sometimes to the point of overkill.
+After discussing it with Irish friends , my Irish American family members, and reading a few good books on the subject, I’ve decided that Irish Americans join their Anglo-Norman ancestors in being “more Irish than the Irish themselves” sometimes to the point of overkill.